|Investigatory Interview Procedures

 Pursuant to 214.1 of IRM 0735.1, when directed to do so by TIGTA or other competent Treasury or Internal Revenue Service authority, employees must testify or respond to questions in matters of official interest.
 Employees must give such testimony, or respond to questions, under oath when required or requested to do so.
 Your failure to respond as required may result in severe discipline including removal.

-- At the outset of a custodial interview regarding possible criminal conduct of an employee who is the subject of the investigation, the TIGTA investigator shall give the employee a statement of Miranda rights contained on IRS Form 5228.
-If the employee waives his or her rights, the employee shall so indicate by signing the Form 5228, and shall be given a copy of the executed form.
+- At the outset of a custodial interview regarding possible criminal conduct of an employee who is the subject of the investigation, the TIGTA investigator shall give the employee a statement of Miranda rights contained on TIGTA Form 5228-G. If the employee waives his or her rights, the employee shall so indicate by signing the Form 5228, and shall be given a copy of the executed form.

 - When the subject of an investigation is being interviewed regarding possible criminal conduct and the interview is non-custodial, at the beginning of the interview the TIGTA investigator shall give the employee a statement of rights contained in Form 5230.1